Editor's Note: This article was written by Chad Diller of Landscape Leadership

 Whether you struggle to generate leads for your lawn or landscape company or if you have so many you don’t know how to handle them, the last thing you want to see is wasted sales opportunities.

 The problem?
 Salespeople may be missing out on critical tools that can make them more successful.
 You may have already paid good money for these tools.
-Imagine a piece of equipment you spent good money for and it’s just collecting dust in your shop.
+Imagine a piece of equipment you spent good money on and it’s just collecting dust in your shop.
 Maybe you need to invest more in these tools.
 Your revenue numbers may depend on it.

 These marketing tools will not only generate leads but actually can save time and aggravation for your sales team while helping your company grow.